FREQUENTLY ASKED

 Answer:

-If your CLE compliance report is incomplete or incorrect, you
+compliance report is incomplete or incorrect, you should make necessary pen and

-should make necessary pen and ink additions or corrections to the MCLE transcript portion of the report before returning it.
+ink additions or corrections to the MCLE transcript portion of the report

-If you have taken a CLE course that does not
+If you have taken a CLE course that does not appear on the report, you may add

-appear on the report, you may add the course provided the course has been previously approved for accreditation by
+the course provided the course has been

-the Commission.
-If you add a
+previously approved for accreditation by the Commission.
+If you add a course that was not accredited,

-course that was not accredited, you will not receive credit for course.
-All courses that have been accredited by
+you will not receive credit for course.

-accredited courses can be added to
+the list of accredited MCLE courses.
+Only accredited courses can be added to your

-your MCLE transcript.
-To determine if a course has been
+MCLE transcript.
+To determine if a

-course, please see Question 33, above, or call the Commission’s
+to accredit a course, please see Question 33, above, or call the Commission’s

 office.
-YOU WILL NOT BE GIVEN MCLE CREDIT FOR
+YOU WILL NOT BE GIVEN MCLE CREDIT FOR NON-ACCREDITED COURSES.
+After you have made pen

 and ink corrections to your report, sign it and return it with the filing fee